 Gerben Bremmer, Technical IT Specialist, Wavin Group

 From an ICT perspective, there are four data centres in Europe, plus file servers in the UK, France, Denmark, Holland, Poland and Turkey.
-The Company has recently moved 3,000 users to Office 365 and is busy moving infrastructure to Azure.
+Wavin moved 3,000 users to Office 365 in 2015 followed by moving infrastructure to Azure in 2016.

-Previously, the network consisted of MPLS links only, but two years ago the Company started to migrate some MPLS lines to internet links.
-The Company uses SAP as its ERP and it was looking to increase the performance of its WAN.
+Previously, the network consisted of MPLS links only, but in 2014 Wavin started to migrate some MPLS lines to internet links.
+The company uses SAP as its ERP and it was looking to increase the performance of its WAN.

 Challenge: Improving application visibility and quality of service on internet links